tirtahakimpambudhi/wordpress-automation-scripts/README.md

 chmod +x install_wordpress.sh && ./install_wordpress.sh
 ```

-### 4. Database Configuration
+### 4. Database, Wordpress Configuration

+In the script, there is the mysql_secure_installation command.
+I recommend using the following answers to the prompts:
+Follow the prompts to:
+ - Validate Plugin Password : n
+ I recommend "n" to avoid errors but in some cases answering "y" works.
+ **note** if you are sure to answer "y" I recommend choosing a low level for the password
+ - Remove anonymous users : y
+ - Disallow root login remotely : n
+ **dont use in production**
+ - Remove the test database : y

+ - Reload privilege tables : y

-The installation script will prompt you to enter database configuration details.
-Ensure you have access to a MySQL or MariaDB database and note the following details:
+After this prompt there is another prompt as well.
+The installation script will prompt you to enter wordpress database configuration details.
-- Database name
+- Wordpress username
-- Database user
+- Wordpress Password
-- Database user password
+- Wordpress Database Name

 ### 5. Complete the Installation